carmen-lee/carmen-lee/README.md

 - 👋 Hi, I’m @carmen-lee
-- 👀 I’m interested in opportunities to improve various skills needed for DevOps.
+- 👀 I’m interested in opportunities to improve various skills needed for SWE.
 - 🌱 I’m currently learning about cloud computing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Connect with me on LinkedIn! https://www.linkedin.com/in/carmen-l33/